dominickfemia/hvac-toolkit/README.md

    Read the CSV file of digitized points into a pandas DataFrame.
    Display a few rows using df.head() to verify that the data loaded correctly and that the columns (Re, ε/D, f) appear as     expected.
-   For this example, a placeholder file *digitized_data.csv is used to simulate the original dataset.
+   For this example, a placeholder file *digitized_data.csv* is used to simulate the original dataset.

 ```
-import pandas as pd
-data = pd.read_csv('data/digitized_friction_data.csv')
-print(data.head())
+code
 ```

-The DataFrame contains columns representing Reynolds number, relative roughness, and friction factor.
-Confirm that these match expectations (e.g., Re ranges and values make sense).
+3. **Feature Engineering and Data Splitting**

-3. **Feature Engineering:** Pprepare the input features and target variable:
+   Prepare the input features and target variable:
 ```
 X = data[['Re', 'rel_roughness']].copy()
 y = data['friction_factor'].copy()